NaitikPatel-325/Java-Script/README.md

 ## Automatic Tic Tac Toe

-Play the classic game of Tic Tac Toe against an AI opponent.
-The AI's moves are strategically determined based on the current game state.
+Enjoy a game of classic Tic Tac Toe against the computer.
 Take turns by clicking on the game board.
-Can you outsmart the AI?
+Can you beat the computer and emerge as the Tic Tac Toe champion?

 ## Basic Calculator